 Visitor access controls include:

-Data center colocation facilities are required to maintain compliance with the AICPA’s Trust Services Principles and Criteria (TSP), and provide evidence indicating ongoing compliance with the TSP by providing a Report on the Design and Operating Effectiveness of Controls at Service Organizations (SOC-2 Type II Report) issued by a third party assessment organization.
+Data center colocation facilities are required to maintain compliance with the AICPA’s Trust Services Principles and Criteria (TSP) and provide evidence to indicate ongoing compliance with the TSP.
+WE do this by providing a report on the Design and Operating Effectiveness of Controls at Service Organizations (SOC-2 Type II Report) issued by a third-party assessment organization.

 Office Buildings